Vacuum tube: Description

-Early tubes used the filament as the cathode; this is called a "directly heated" tube.
-Most modern tubes are "indirectly heated" by a "heater" element inside a metal tube that is the cathode.
+Early tubes used the filament as the negative electrode, the cathode; this is called a "directly heated" tube.
+Most later tubes are "indirectly heated" by a filament or heater element inside a metal tube functioning as the cathode, with an oxide coating that much improves electron emission.
 The heater is electrically isolated from the surrounding cathode and simply serves to heat the cathode sufficiently for thermionic emission of electrons.
-The electrical isolation allows all the tubes' heaters to be supplied from a common circuit (which can be AC without inducing hum) while allowing the cathodes in different tubes to operate at different voltages.
 H. J. Round invented the indirectly heated tube around 1913.
+The electrical isolation allows all the tubes' heaters to be supplied from a common circuit (which can be AC, although the cathodes must be at a steady potential) separate from operating voltages; in particular the cathodes in different tubes can operate at different voltages.
 The filaments require constant and often considerable power, even when amplifying signals at the microwatt level.

-Power is also dissipated when the electrons from the cathode slam into the anode (plate) and heat it; this can occur even in an idle amplifier due to the quiescent current necessary to ensure linearity and low distortion.
+Power is dissipated by the filaments, and by electrons from the cathode impacting and heating the anode (plate); this occurs even in an idle amplifier due to the quiescent current necessary to ensure linearity and low distortion.
 In a power amplifier, this heating can be considerable and can destroy the tube if driven beyond its safe limits.
-Since the tube contains a vacuum, the anodes in most small and medium power tubes are cooled by radiation through the glass envelope.
-In some special high power applications, the anode forms part of the vacuum envelope to conduct heat to an external heat sink, usually cooled by a blower, or water-jacket.

-Klystrons and magnetrons often operate their anodes (called collectors in klystrons) at ground potential to facilitate cooling, particularly with water, without high-voltage insulation.
-These tubes instead operate with high negative voltages on the filament and cathode.
+Since the tube is evacuated, convective electrode cooling is not possible; the anodes in most small and medium power tubes are cooled by radiation through the glass envelope.
+In some very high power applications, cooling is drastically improved by making the anode part of the (metal) tube envelope, in thermal contact with a heat sink cooled by forced air or water (the anode would normally be at ground potential, with the cathode and grids at a high negative potential).
+Klystrons and magnetrons are tubes that often operate their anodes (called collectors in klystrons) at ground potential to facilitate cooling, particularly with water, without high-voltage insulation.